︎ ︎ ︎

 40th EVA International Platform Commission

-I have received a Platform Commission for the 40th EVA International—Ireland’s Biennial of Contemporary Art.
+I am delighted to have received a Platform Commission for the 40th EVA International—Ireland’s Biennial of Contemporary Art.
 More details have been announced on e-flux.

 EVA is pleased to announce the selected artists for the Platform Commissions programme of the 40th EVA International—Ireland’s Biennial of Contemporary Art: Sarah Durcan, Phillip McCrilly, Sharon Phelan, Frank Sweeney, Cliodhna Timoney, and Amna Walayat.
 Pádraic E. Moore described the process of selection as follows: "The quality of all shortlisted submissions is a testament to the incredibly high standard of visual art being produced in Ireland today.
 The final selection demonstrates some of the ways that the theme of citizenship can be interpreted and reflects manifold but complimentary artistic approaches.
 I look forward with anticipation to seeing how these projects evolve over the coming year."